mikeoleary/mikeoleary.github.io/_posts/2026-07-28-mulesoft-on-openshift-behind-bigip.md

 ### Wrapping up

 Two gateways, one edge pattern.
-Kong or MuleSoft Omni Gateway, the BIG-IP side barely changed: TLS and pod-direct load balancing at the edge via CIS, API routing/rate-limiting/auth inside the cluster.
+Kong or MuleSoft Gateway, the BIG-IP side barely changed: TLS and pod-direct load balancing at the edge via CIS, API routing/rate-limiting/auth inside the cluster.
 That's the payoff of clean layering — **the gateway is a swappable component.**

-Where MuleSoft differs from Kong is in the *operational texture*: a consequential, silently-failing registration-mode decision up front; a policy schema you have to reverse-engineer rather than read; and a WASM policy runtime with a genuine robustness bug worth knowing about.
-None of these are dealbreakers, and all of them are one-time costs — but they're exactly the friction that gets left out of vendor happy-paths, so here it is, written down, so the next person spends their afternoon on something better.

-*Future work: exercising a real F5 Advanced WAF policy end-to-end (the attach point is already wired via the Policy CR), replacing the self-signed cert, and testing `clusterizable: true` rate limiting across multiple gateway replicas.*